 The Marine Response Unit is fighting for Victoria's marine animals on the frontline.

-The Marine Response Unit is Victoria's first dedicated marine unit, responding to calls for assistance involving seals, turtles, dolphins, whales, seabirds and other marine wildlife in Victorian waters.
+The Marine Response Unit is Victoria's first dedicated marine unit, responding to calls for assistance involving seals, turtles, seabirds and other marine wildlife in Victorian waters.

 Found a marine animal needing help?
 Call 1300 245 MRU (1300 245 678)

 We rely on the community to act as our eyes and ears.
 It's important that you call the Marine Response Unit if you see an injured or distressed marine animal on Victoria's coastline.